OSSDC/deepdrive-universe/README.md

 ## Contributors

-Several people, without which, DeepDrive would not have been possible
+Several people, without which, this project would not have been possible
 ```
 Aitor Ruano
 Alec Radford